You are here

 On 25 February 2016, the Pricing Authority approved the AMHCC Version 1.0.
 The AMHCC will be implemented on a best endeavours basis from 1 July 2016 ahead of pricing from 1 July 2017.

 The AMHCC Version 1.0 covers the admitted and community settings.
-At this stage, there is not enough data to develop the residential arm of the classification – IHPA will undertake work over the coming year to determine the best approach to classifying residential mental health care.
+At this stage, there is not enough data to develop the residential setting of the classification – IHPA will review the development when more robust data becomes available.

 The classification has six major splitting variables.
 The first three variables are categorical variables, and the remaining variables are complexity variables.